IKRedHat/Nexus-Release-Readiness-Bot/README.md

 ## 🎯 What is Nexus?

-**Nexus** is an enterprise-grade, AI-powered release automation platform that revolutionizes how teams manage software releases.
+**Nexus** is an enterprise-grade,, AI-powered release automation platform that revolutionizes how teams manage software releases.
 Using a sophisticated **ReAct (Reasoning + Acting)** architecture powered by Google Gemini, Nexus coordinates specialized agents to deliver intelligent **Go/No-Go release decisions** through natural language conversations.

 > **"Is v2.0 ready for release?"** — Ask Nexus in plain English, and get a comprehensive analysis of your Jira tickets, CI/CD pipelines, security scans, and code quality metrics in seconds.